 Lissa earned a Bachelor of Fine Arts in Media Arts with an emphasis in Television News Production from the University of Arizona.

-An avid cyclist (peddling indoors and outdoors), she co-founded the Wrigley Field Road Tour…100 Miles to Go!, with Chicago Cubs board member Todd Ricketts, and teaches spin and other group fitness classes at Chicago’s East Bank Club.
+An avid cyclist (peddling indoors and outdoors), she co-founded the Wrigley Field Road Tour…100 Miles to Go!, with Chicago Cubs board member Todd Ricketts, and teaches cycling and other group fitness classes at Chicago’s East Bank Club.